Energy labels provide many valuable information about a product. Let's take a closer look at what kind of information is on there and what they mean.

 2. The environment

-Though fridge freezers with higher energy ratings tend to be a bit more expensive, they cost less to power.
-Switching to an energy-efficient refrigerator can reduce your energy costs up to 50% and repay that initial investment in a few years.
+Although more efficient vacuum cleaners tend to be a bit pricier, they cost less to power.
+Switching to an energy-efficient vacuum cleaner can reduce your energy costs up to 50% and repay that initial investment in a few years.

-You might be thinking “what difference will just one refrigerator make?”.
+You might be thinking “what difference will just one vacuum cleaner make?”.
 Well, it’s a cumulative effect.
 Energy-efficiency has never been more important than now where resources are running low and the effects of human life on nature is ever increasing.

-If all of Europe would upgrade their refrigerators with energy efficient ones, each year 4 TWh (that’s 4.000.000.000 kWh!) of electricity would be saved.
-Plus, 1.5 million tonnes of carbon dioxide (CO2) could be prevented from being released into the atmosphere.
+If all of Europe would switch to energy efficient vacuum cleaners, a total of 20 TWh (that’s 20 000 000 000 kWh!) of electricity would be saved each year.
+Plus, an annual 6 million tonnes of carbon dioxide (CO2) could be prevented from being released into the atmosphere.
 This is about the total CO2 emission of 8 medium-sized power plants.